 Valerio was slated to split the middle infield duties at West Virginia with Stephen Alemais.
 As it turned out, the two were seldom on the field at the same time.
 Valerio opened the season in extended spring training due to a broken hand he suffered from being hit by a pitch.
 He wasn’t able to play until mid-May, and even after he returned he went out again at later times due to an ankle injury and to being hit in the face by a throw.
 In between injuries, Valerio had a breakout season at the plate.
 He still drew almost no walks, but he began hitter for good power.

 Valerio was eligible for the Rule 5 draft, but wasn’t selected.
 He spent the season as Bradenton’s regular shortstop and didn’t build on his progress from the previous year.
 He was very impatient and seldom got on base, while also seeing an increase in his K rate.
 He had only one month with an OPS above .635.
 His defense remained very strong.

 Valerio took a step back in 2018.
-He was again passed over in the Rule 5 draft and could return to Bradenton rather than moving up to Altoona.
+He was again passed over in the Rule 5 draft and will return to Bradenton rather than moving up to Altoona.
 With Oneil Cruz at short, Valerio will play second.

 |2019: Minor League Contract|

 MiLB Debut: 2014

 |July 3, 2013: Signed by the Pittsburgh Pirates as an international free agent.